 - If you cut, copy or paste something from a website, then the website owners can get notified of exactly which part of a webpage you have cut, copied or pasted.
 If they wish, they can then record or modify the text, or prevent you from copying (etc.).
 To avoid that search for dom.event.clipboardevents.enabled and double-click on it –> false.

 Can I use TorBox and VPN together?

-Currently, the right answer is: it depends.
-There are two different ways to combine Tor and VPN: “VPN over Tor” and “Tor over VPN”.
+The answer is basically “yes” — another question is if you should do that.
+However, there are two different ways to combine Tor and VPN: “VPN over Tor” and “Tor over VPN“.

 VPN over Tor

 The appeal of this method might be that the exit IP remains static and is not blocked as a Tor exit node by some websites.
-But the major drawback is that this cancels out any security and anonymity advantages Tor has to offer.
+However, the major drawback is that this cancels out any security and anonymity advantages Tor has to offer.
 Technically, with this method, the VPN provider sees all your data traffic.
-You have to trust the VPN provider so much that you might as well not even use Tor at all.
-That’s why I recommend you leave it alone.
+You have to trust the VPN provider so much that you might not even use Tor at all.
+That is why we recommend to leave it alone.